AmerikanischerAdler/go_navy/README.md

 brew install python3
 ```

-**TIP**: Be sure that homebrew is installed on your machine.
+**TIP**: For MacOS, be sure that homebrew is installed on your machine.
 If not, visit https://brew.sh to install.

 **Ubuntu:**